 Jostle takes the security and privacy of your data extremely seriously.
-We deliver enterprise-level security through a comprehensive program that meets the requirements of the AICPA SOC 2 Trust Service Principles.
+We deliver enterprise-level security through a comprehensive program that’s audited annually against SOC 2 Type II requirements.
 Key elements of our security program include:

 In order to comply with the data privacy requirements in your region, you can choose to have your instance hosted on any of our data centers, which are located in the US, Europe, Australia, and Canada.
 If your Jostle® instance is Google integrated, your LIBRARY files will be stored in Google Drive using your own Google domain.

 Jostle’s platform is deployed and secured in a professionally managed cloud infrastructure, utilizing best-in-class, third-party data center providers.
 Key features include:

 - network of global SOC 2 and ISO 27001 compliant data centers and service providers;

 - systematic vulnerability scanning and systematic application of system patches to ensure threats are identified and removed; and,

 Your data is only ever stored in our production environment, is owned by you, and can only be accessed by the people you authorize.
 All data transmissions you make to/from the Jostle platform and the data centers are securely encrypted at 128 bits via HTTPS (SSL/TLS).